anand-babu-0003/ParkWise/src/docs/owner-functionality.md

 1. Add a new parking lot:
    - Click "Add Lot" button
    - Fill in lot details
+   - Click "Use Current Location" to automatically populate coordinates
    - Submit the form
    - Verify the lot appears in the list

 2. Edit a parking lot:
    - Click the edit icon for a lot
    - Modify lot details
+   - Click "Use Current Location" to update coordinates
    - Save changes
    - Verify the changes are reflected